Trump Administration Proposes Rule To Allow Longer Detention Of Migrant Children

 The proposed changes are expected to face legal challenges.
 Federal Judge Dolly Gee, who oversees the Flores settlement, recently rejected a separate attempt by the administration to detain children in jail-like settings for more than 20 days.

-Under the Flores settlement, decided in 1997 and modified in 2015, immigrant minors can't be held in jail-like settings, and can't be held for longer than 20 days.
+Under the Flores settlement, decided in 1997 and modified in 2015, immigrant minors can't be held in jail-like settings and can't be held for longer than 20 days.
 The Justice Department had asked the federal court for permission "to detain alien families together throughout the pendency of criminal proceedings for improper entry or any removal or other immigration proceedings."

-But Judge Gee rejected that request.
+But Gee rejected that request.
 "It is apparent that Defendants' Application is a cynical attempt," she wrote, "to shift responsibility to the Judiciary for over 20 years of congressional inaction and ill-considered Executive action that have led to the current stalemate."

 The move comes just months after the Trump administration attempted to discourage illegal immigration by separating migrant families at the border, but then backed down because of the resulting uproar.
-As of last week, nearly 500 children were still in government-run shelters, which are not detention centers, without their parents.
+As of last week, nearly 500 children were still in government-run shelters without their parents.